 An ISTA which has set the ISTA-to-RSTA LMR feedback field to 1 and which is capable to send LMR carrying phase shift feedback shall set the ISTA-to-RSTA Phase Shift Feedback field to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame to indicate the ISTA’s capability.

 — When an ISTA has set the ISTA-to-RSTA LMR feedback field to 1 and has set the ISTA-to-RSTA Phase Shift Feedback subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame, an RSTA may set the ISTA-to-RSTA Phase Shift Feedback subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement frame to activate a ISTA-to-RSTA phase shift feedback mode between the ISTA and the RSTA.
 Otherwise, RSTA shall set ISTA-to-RSTA Phase Shift Feedback subfield in the ranging parameter field of an initial Fine Timing Measurement frame to 0.
-When RSTA sets ISTA-to-RSTA Phase Shift Feedback subfield in the ranging parameter field of an initial Fine Timing Measurement frame to 1, the ISTA shall carry the phase shift tp4 of DL NDP in the ISTA-to-RSTA LMR.
+When RSTA sets ISTA-to-RSTA Phase Shift Feedback subfield in the ranging parameter field of an initial Fine Timing Measurement frame to 1, the ISTA shall carry the phase shift TOA (PS-TOA) time stamp of DL NDP in the ISTA-to-RSTA LMR.

 TGaz Editor: Change the text inSection 11.22.6.3.4as follows: